OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 - DEMS5 talks about need for policies that produce sustainable, continuous open data publishing.
 The city's current portal is low-quality and underused by both publishers and the public.
 - DEMS9 says the local government is in a holding pattern on open data, because departments need to catch up and understand why they're publishing, as well as how to publicize their open data.
 (Libraries are particularly helpful in educating agencies about the importance and benefits of working openly, DEMS9 said.)
 The area could benefit from community conversations that identify the most meaningful data to the public, DEMS9 said.
 - The EWU Community Indicators project chooses data based on focus groups with community leaders, and is a must-study case for data publishing.
+- If locals see open data that's meaningful to them, this will boost enthusiasm for using and learning more about open data, DEMS8 said.

 ### The library as trusted adviser to government open-data publishers recognizes the library's unique expertise in technology, user experience, using data to demonstrate value.
 - DEMS2 was cheered that city IT identified the library as a valuable expert on user experience.
 DEMS2a noted that libraries are experienced in using data to demonstrate value.
 DEMS2b commented on how libraries can help other agencies appreciate the benefits of working openly and being open about information (instead of trying to hide potential problems).